ryanisaacg/au-engine/README.md

 - Windows: [MinGW-w64](https://mingw-w64.org/doku.php/download)
 	- SDL notes that the default 32-bit MinGW will likely not work, and this is known to be the case for the engine
+	- There seems to be an issue with GCC 7 and SDL; it is recommended you use GCC version 6 on Windows.
 - macOS: clang ( `brew install clang` )
 - Linux: gcc (install from your system package manager)